-Trump heads for Minnesota hoping it will flip this fall - Albert Lea Tribune
+In Mankato, Trump rips critics, vows to win Minnesota - Albert Lea Tribune

 Republican U.S. Rep. Jim Hagedorn, whose district includes Mankato and a wide swath of Minnesota farm country, said Trump’s support is strong in southern Minnesota.

-“This time the polls show him right there in striking distance, and I got to tell you on the ground out here folks like the president’s message of law and order,” Hagedorn said, adding that visits like this will only strengthen that backing.
+“This time the polls show him right there in striking distance, and I got to tell you on the ground out here folks like the president’s message of law and order,” Hagedorn said before Trump’s remarks, adding that visits like this will only strengthen that backing.
 “Any time we can hear the president’s message of economic opportunity, keeping Americans safe and, of course, protecting our constitutional rights we’re really happy about it.”

-Trump is due to land at Minneapolis-St. Paul International Airport before continuing onto Mankato.
+Crop conditions are good across much of Minnesota, with a better-than-average harvest expected.
+The U.S. Agriculture Department says Minnesota could have a record corn crop this fall.
+But prices are still below the break-even point for corn and soybeans, so farmers remain concerned about low prices and the impact of trade disputes on future prices.

 Democratic Gov. Tim Walz, who got his political start in the Mankato area, told Minnesota delegates to the party’s national convention that he discouraged the White House from building in a Minneapolis stop where Trump would visit the George Floyd memorial.